hestokes/employee-tracker/README.md

 ## Installation / Deployment

-- In order to utilize Employee Tracker, the user must install the required nodes at the command line utilizing: npm install after downloading all relevant files.
+- In order to utilize Employee Tracker, the user must install the required modules at the command line utilizing: npm install after downloading all relevant files.
 - From the command line: npm start

 ### Usage